sarveshmann/Lab-1-CSE-110/index.md

 # Hi!
 I am Sarvesh Mann.
 ## About me
 I am a third year computer science student at [UC San Diego](https://en.wikipedia.org/wiki/University_of_California,_San_Diego).
 I do not consider myself to be an expert programmer but rather a learning programmer because I think programming requires constant learning and exploration of new things.
 I decided to go with computer science because I love computers.
 They've always fascinated me ever since I was a child.
-I remember my first ever computer which had a boxy display and all white color.
+I remember my first ever computer which had a boxy display and all off-white color (apparently called a "[Beige Box](https://en.wikipedia.org/wiki/Beige_box)").
 Regardless of its looks, I was content with the wonderful possibilities of that box.
 I enjoyed and still enjoy the feeling of installing new games and playing them, surfing the internet, and exploring the vast digital realm.
 <br>
 <br>
 When I am not on my computer, you can find me playing with my pets, at a beach, cooking or trying new foods, or maybe all together.
-I have a pet cat named Misa, you can see her below, and two dogs, Boondi (Pomeranian) and Thunder (Pitbull).
+I have a pet cat named Misa, you can see her below, and two dogs, Boondi ([Pomeranian](https://en.wikipedia.org/wiki/Pomeranian_dog)) and Thunder ([Pitbull](https://en.wikipedia.org/wiki/Pit_bull)).

 ![photo of misa](mycat.jpg)